dmartin4820/employee-tracker/README.md

 The database is accessed by Javascript through the mysql2 package.
 The specific implementation here relies on a template `Database` which creates the connection to the company database and contains the necessary functions to do the 'heavy-lifting' of the employee tracker.
 Some of that 'heavy-lifting' has to do with making SQL queries to the database through the mysql2 connection.

 The prompts are mainly handled in the index.js function.
-The user is prompted and the template `Database` is utilized here in some helper functions to display the table nicely using `console.table`.
+The user is prompted and the template `Database` is utilized here in some helper functions to display tables nicely using `console.table`.

 ## Installation